-Bits Name Description [31:5] - Reserved.
+Bits Name Description

+[31:5] - Reserved.

 [4] DIS_DVM Disable DVM.
 When this bit is set to 1, the corresponding node does not participate in DVM invalidation.
-Software should set this bit to 1 if all the following are true: The node is slow to respond to invalidations that are issued over DTI Software has knowledge that the node does not require to be part of the DVM domain Software has knowledge that invalidations for the node can be issued using the Command queue Note - Note - This bit is ignored for connected DTI-ATS masters, because they never participate in DTI of the DTI of the other of the part of the part of the part of the part of the DTI of the part of the part of the DVM domain [3:2] - Reserved.
+Software should set this bit to 1 if all the following are true: • The node is slow to respond to invalidations that are issued over DTI • Software has knowledge that the node does not require to be part of the DVM domain • Software has knowledge that invalidations for the node can be issued using the Command queue - Note This bit is ignored for connected DTI-ATS masters, because they never participate in DVM invalidation.

+[3:2] - Reserved.

 [1:0] PRI_LEVEL Priority level.
 This field indicates the priority level of the corresponding node.
 Translation requests from a node with a higher priority level are normally progressed before requests from a node with a lower priority level.